-The College of Liberal Arts & Sciences offers a BA, BS, and a BGS in Geography.
+The College of Liberal Arts & Sciences offers a BA, BS, and a BGS, as well as a graduate certificate, a MA, a MS, and a PhD in Geography.
 Geography and weather are some of humankind's oldest curiosities and long established branches of modern science.
 The scientific discipline of Geography strives to explore and to understand the variety that exists in the world's landscapes and cultures.

 Sample of Related Skills

 - Describe human-environment, and nature-society interactions as well as global human and environmental issues

 - Identify the planet’s human and physical characteristics and processes, from global to local scales

 - Demonstrate proficiency in using geographical research tools including spatial statistics, cartography, remote sensing, GIS and GPS

 - Evaluate the impacts of human activities on natural environments